Pontiac V8 engine: 389

 For 1959 the V8's stroke was increased to 3+3/4 in, raising displacement to 389 cuin and the main bearing size was increased to 3.00 inches.
 The large increase in the main bearing size was due to replacing the forged crankshafts for all engines except the SD racing versions with the introduction of an "Armasteel" cast steel crankshaft; and the engineers being very conservative in how strong the cast crankshaft would prove to be.
 The "Armasteel" cast crankshaft was the first cast crankshaft introduced by any of the Detroit automakers and the standard hardened cast-iron crankshaft used throughout the entire Pontiac V-8 line until 1967.
 "Armasteel" was a trademark of pearlitic malleable iron developed by GM's Saginaw Metal Casting Operations around 1936, which was referred to as "locking ball" cast-iron, as opposed to the "flaking" type found in other engines.
 In 1967, Pontiac moved on to a technologically simpler nodular cast iron (invented in late 1940s) crankshaft, which they continued to use until the Pontiac V8 engine was discontinued in 1982.The SD racing program was the source of factory supplied performance items such as 4 bolt main bearing caps and windage trays to reduce friction from crankcase oil.
 The 389 would remain the standard Pontiac V8 engine through 1966, offered in a bewildering variety of outputs ranging from 215 to 368 hp.
 The 389 was the standard engine for the Pontiac Grand Prix and Pontiac Bonneville and installed in the Pontiac GTO through 1966.
 Beginning in 1961 the Pontiac V-8 (389 and 421) was dubbed the Trophy V-8, due to its many victories in racing.

-Trophy 4

-Perhaps the most unusual variation of the Pontiac V8 was the 1961-63 Trophy 4, which was a 45-degree inclined 194.43 cuin inline-4 created from the right bank of the 389 for the debut of the Tempest.
-With an identical bore and stroke of 4+1/16 in and 3+3/4 in it was precisely half the displacement of the 389 and shared numerous parts with the V8, yet weighed considerably more than half as the engine lower half and block casting were not simply divided down the middle.